boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 ## Mobility-Aware Transport Network Slicing

-{{?I-D.ietf-dmm-tn-aware-mobility}} discusses a mapping of 5G slices to RFC XXXX Network Slices when the transport network is separated from the networks in which the 5G network functions are deployed (e.g., 5G functions distributed across data centers).
-This document zooms into the use of UDP source port number in GTP-U outer header and LAN to map between a 5G slice and corresponding RFC XXXX Network Slice segments that is listed in {{?I-D.ietf-teas-5g-network-slice-application}}.
+{{?I-D.ietf-dmm-tn-aware-mobility}} discusses a mapping of 5G slices to RFC 9543 Network Slices when the transport network is separated from the networks in which the 5G network functions are deployed (e.g., 5G functions distributed across data centers).
+This document zooms into the use of UDP source port number in GTP-U outer header and LAN to map between a 5G slice and corresponding RFC 9543 Network Slice segments that is listed in {{?I-D.ietf-teas-5g-network-slice-application}}.

 ## DetNet

-{{?I-D.sw-detnet-network-slice-mapping-yang}} describes the applicability of DetNet to RFC XXXX Network Slice, particularly to provide deterministic services.
+{{?I-D.sw-detnet-network-slice-mapping-yang}} describes the applicability of DetNet to RFC 9543 Network Slice, particularly to provide deterministic services.
 The document describes how to use DetNet flow aggregation as the Slice-Flow Aggregates over an underlying NRP following the approach in {{flow-agg}}.

 # Orchestration and Data Models